brunokoga/pathfinder-markdown/prd_markdown/additionalMonsters/demon.md

 Special Abilities

 **Enslave Soul (Su)** A kalavakus can attempt to enslave the soul of any mortal creature within 60 feet as a swift action.
 The kalavakus must have line of sight to the target.
 The target can resist this special attack with a DC 18 Will save, but is staggered for 1 round even if the save is successful.
 If the save is successful, the creature is immune to this ability for 24 hours.
 If the save is a failure, the target's soul is enslaved—this creature takes a –6 penalty on all attack rolls and saving throws against that kalavakus.
-If a creature with an enslaved soul is slain by that kalavakus, the soul immediately infuses the [demon](/pathfinderRPG/prd/monsters/creatureTypes.html#_demon-subtype)'s body, affecting it with a _ [heal](/pathfinderRPG/prd/additionalMonsters/../spells/heal.html#_heal)_ spell (CL 12th).
+If a creature with an enslaved soul is slain by that kalavakus, the soul immediately infuses the [demon](monsters/creatureTypes.md#_demon-subtype)'s body, affecting it with a _ [heal](additionalMonsters/../spells/heal.md#_heal)_ spell (CL 12th).
 A kalavakus can have only one mortal soul enslaved at a time—if it enslaves a second soul, the first is released.
 This is a mind-affecting death effect.
 The save DC is Charisma-based.

 **Horns (Ex)** The kalavakus's numerous horns can easily catch weapons and yank them away from opponents.
-The [demon](/pathfinderRPG/prd/monsters/creatureTypes.html#_demon-subtype) gains a +4 racial bonus on all disarm attempts as a result.
+The [demon](monsters/creatureTypes.md#_demon-subtype) gains a +4 racial bonus on all disarm attempts as a result.

-Known to some as âhorned demons,â the kalavakus demons are hulking, muscled beasts.
+Known to some as “horned demons,” the kalavakus demons are hulking, muscled beasts.
 They work as slavers on the Abyss, sometimes as harem keepers or captains of the guard for a more powerful demon, and at other times as mercenaries who sell their captured victims for profit to anyone with the funds to pay.

 A kalavakus is 7 feet tall and weighs 450 pounds.
 They form from the souls of evil mortals who were slavers in their mortal lives.